The Glamour of Aviation SMS Consulting

 3 - Have a Backup Plan

 I realize this seems terribly defeating, and in fact, some people will say the exact opposite – that having no fallback plan will motivate you for success.
-I think having a backup plan to being an aviation SMS consultant is a good idea for several reasons:
+I think having a backup plan for being an aviation SMS consultant is a good idea for several reasons: